aaronmams/jekyll-now/_posts/2017-04-19-United Airlines part 1: corporate socialists.md

 * United reportedly upped the ante to $800 bucks and still found no takers.
 At this point, the point that irks me more than probably anything else in this story, they stopped bidding.
 * In plain language, United Airlines didn't think they should have to pay more than $800 for a seat on that plane.

 In equally plain language: THAT'S BULLSHIT!
-Here is a short list of people who are routinely called socialists, communists, and lib snowflakes for making the exact same claim that United Airlines implicitly made when they refused to pay more than $800 to buyback a seat they needed (i.e. "the price is more than I am willing to/able to pay, but the good is something I need really bad so somebody needs to do something!"):
+Here is a short list of people who are routinely called socialists, communists, and lib snowflakes for making the exact same claim that United Airlines implicitly made when they refused to pay more than 800 large to buyback a seat they needed (i.e. "the price is more than I am willing to/able to pay, but the good is something I need really bad so somebody needs to do something!"):

 * Bernie Sanders supporters who believe affordable health care is a right
 * College students protesting the high cost of tuition, and rapid rates of increase in tuition, at universities across the U.S.